 Anatomy of the Nail

-To have a better understanding of how onychomycosis affects the nail, a general knowledge of the anatomy of the nail is helpful (see Figure 1).
+To have a better understanding of how fungal nail infection affects the nail, a general knowledge of the anatomy of the nail is helpful (see Figure 1).
 The nail, or nail unit, consists of the following parts:

-Figure 1: Anatomy of the nail; SOURCE: Medscape.com
+Figure 1: Picture of the anatomy of the nail; SOURCE: Medscape.com

 Must Read Articles Related to Onychomycosis